Sherlock & Daughter

-Sherlock & Daughter is an American mystery television series created by Brendan Foley, with showrunner James Duff based on the Sherlock Holmes stories by Sir Arthur Conan Doyle.
+Sherlock & Daughter is an American mystery television series created by Brendan Foley, with showrunner James Duff, based on the Sherlock Holmes stories by Sir Arthur Conan Doyle.
 The series premiered on April 16, 2025, on The CW and Discovery+.
+In January 2026, a second season was reported to be in development.

 Premise

 In 1896, Sherlock Holmes becomes embroiled in a malevolent conspiracy involving the Red Thread criminal syndicate, who have kidnapped his closest friends.
 He joins forces with Amelia Rojas, a young Native American woman whose mother was recently murdered.
 As they work together to crack the case, Amelia also sets out to learn if the great detective is her long-lost father.